MorganConrad/aids-to-navigation/README.md

 The data doesn't change often, so you needn't run this all that often.
 On my 6 year old budget laptop it takes about 1 minute.

-`db/all.json` contains _all_ the navigational aids, as of 30 January 2022.
+`db/all.json` contains _all_ the navigational aids, as of 13 February 2022.
 One thing you might do is use [json-server](https://github.com/typicode/json-server)

  1. json-server --ro path/to/db/all.json
  2. then `http://localhost:3000/aids/?lat_lte=-0.1` brings up 18 navigational aids that are south of the Equator.